Games & Quizzes

 /ˌəndərˈstandiNG/

 Being sympathetic.
-When you get the meaning correctly; comprehension.
+Knowledge about something or someone.
 To know the meaning of language, what someone says.

 /ˈsəmˌTHiNG/